hotrainy/js-master/beginners-guide.md

 Fortunately, most SIMD types have a fairly predictable size. `i32x4` is bit-equivalent to `[i32; 4]` and so can be bitcast to it, e.g. using [`mem::transmute`], though the API usually offers a safe cast you can use instead.

 However, this is not the same as alignment.
-Computer architectures generally prefer al
+Computer architectures generally prefer aligned accesses, especially when moving data between memory and vector registers, and while some support specialized operations that can bend the rules to help with this, unaligned access is stil